Last updated 5th August 2021

 We have implemented measures designed to secure your personal information from accidental loss and from unauthorized access, use, alteration and disclosure.
 All information you provide to us is stored on our secure servers behind firewalls.
 Any payment transactions will be encrypted using TLS technology.

 The safety and security of your information also depends on you.
-Where we have given you a reference code for access to our online claims tracker, you are responsible for keeping this code confidential.
+Where we have given you a reference code for access to our online claims portal, you are responsible for keeping this code confidential.
 We ask you not to share your code with anyone.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we do our best to protect your personal information, we cannot guarantee the security of your personal information transmitted to our site.
 Any transmission of personal information is at your own risk.
 We are not responsible for circumvention of any privacy settings or security measures implemented on your computer or mobile device.